 When I’m working around the house, cleaning or completing a project of some kind, Murph often gets to explore the room I’m in.
 I create somewhat of a large playpen so he can safely walk & climb for exercise by blocking certain entrances & nooks behind furniture.

 We recently moved to a different home, so… I’m going to state: No, I don’t like brown on walls, especially not the interesting hues of, how do I put this, diarrhea, that was selected by the previous owners.
-I will not carry on about the poor craftsmanship found more often than not, or the expensive tile floor having been laid incorrectly.
+I will not carry on about the poor craftsmanship found more often than not, or the expensive tile floor having been installed incorrectly.
 Only 1 – 3 projects can be done at a time, ya know. : )

 Murph can think more clearly too since all that wallpaper with mauve flowers is no more!